detail, Urashima Taro Returning … Yoshitoshi Tsukioka, 1886

 known as Ryugu-jo.

-Though at first nervous and apprehensive – once under water,
+Though at first nervous and apprehensive,

-Taro found that he could actually breathe.
+in that unknown environment, he could actually breathe.

 The deeper he went, the more relaxed he became.